writemorecode/thesis/chapters/method.typ

 If none of the items from bin $i$ can be moved to bin $j$, then the $j$ index is decremented (moved one step to the right).
 Otherwise, items from bin $i$ are moved, in non-increasing order of size, to bin $j$.

+The process of moving an item from bin $i$ to bin $j$ involves four steps.
+First, remove the item from the list of items in bin $i$.
+Second, add the item to the list of items in bin $j$.
+Third, re-sort the items in bin $j$.
+Finally, add the item to the bin load of bin $j$.
+We do not need to subtract the item from the load of bin $i$, since items will never be moved back to a previous bin.
+Items are only moved to bins with higher utilization than its origin bin.

 #block(breakable: false, [
   #show: style-algorithm